-In the configuration file, you first configure the connection string referenced by name as NorthwindData, which you used earlier in the module that contains the data-access functionality.
-Connection strings describe the connection details to the database and are discussed in Chapter 15.
-In the second section, you need to reference the additional .NET and F# Linq assemblies that we are using in the project.
-These assemblies are installed in the GAC, so you can just add a reference to them.
-The additional assemblies, namely, the FSharp.Linq.dll file, which includes the F# Linq implementation, and northwind.dll, which includes the generated Northwind type, can simply be copied to the Bin directory of the application, and ASP.NET will discover them automatically.
-Finally, the web.config file also has to include a configuration of the F# CodeDom provider.
+In the configuration file, you first configure the connection string referenced by name as AdventureWorks, which you used earlier in the module that contains the data-access functionality.
+Connection strings describe the connection details to a database and are discussed in Chapter 15.
+A number of libraries are required to run your web application.
+You can properly track them by adding a project reference to Backend, which carries along its dependencies on the Dao project and the library references required to run F# LINQ queries.
+Finally, the web.config file must also include a configuration of the F# CodeDOM provider, which is referenced from the global assembly cache (GAC).